sector-f/admiral/README.md

 This script is used to add a format sequence for `lemonbar`.
 It only needs to be run once, and its output will never change.

+### Newlines

+Bars expect newline characters to be used only at the end of each full line of input;
+Admiral tries to respect this by trimming whitespace from the output of scripts.
+Users should be aware of how this is handled:

+* Both `\r` and `\n` characters are considered newline characters

+* If a `reload` value is specified or `static` is `true`, Admiral trims newline characters from both the beginning and end of a script's output.

+* If no `reload` value is specified and `static` is false, Admiral uses each line produced by the script.
+This means that each line meant to be displayed must end in a newline character.
+However, this newline character will still be stripped from Admiral's output so as to keep its complete output on a single line.

 ## Example